retrobannerS/garbage-classifier/README.md

 # garbage-classifier
-Here I make a Nonparametric Bayesian classifier with Garbage Classification dataset from Kaggle
+Here I make a Nonparametric Bayesian classifier with Garbage Classification dataset from Kaggle.